How Supplements Can Help Manage Anxiety Symptoms

 Lavender

 Lavender is another home remedy for panic attacks.
-It is widely used in aromatherapy to promote relaxation, which is why you see it in so many candle varieties.
-You may also encounter it amongst the ingredients of soaps and shampoos.
-You can get it in pill form or as a lavender essential oil.
+This plant is widely used in aromatherapy to promote relaxation; hence, it is commonly used in candles and aromatherapy products.
+You may also encounter lavender among the ingredients of soaps and shampoos.
+You can get this plant in pill form or as a lavender essential oil for smelling.
+Do not ingest essential oils.
+Also, some people are allergic to lavender, so do an allergy test and talk to your doctor before ingesting or smelling lavender.

-In pill form, you may choose to take it when you get up in the morning and see if it has a positive impact over time.
+Follow the instructions on the bottle if you take a lavender capsule.
 High doses are not recommended for brain function with stress and anxiety.
 You might also consider placing a pot of lavender by your bedside or elsewhere in your bedroom.
-A 2017 review of studies found strong scientific evidence that lavender can potentially reduce feelings of anxiety without making you feel sleepy.
+A 2017 review of studies found strong scientific evidence that lavender can reduce anxiety without making you sleepy

 Rhodiola

 Rhodiola is also sometimes known as “golden root.”
-It's a bright, yellow-green plant that is often used in Eastern medicine.
-It is an adaptogen, meaning it can lower your stress levels significantly.
-It can be found as a supplement, usually in pill form, at several different nutritionists.
+It's a bright, yellow-green plant often used in Eastern medicine.
+Rhodiola is an adaptogen, meaning it can lower your stress levels significantly.
+This plant can be found as a supplement at several nutrition stores, usually in capsule form.
 Many online retailers also stock them.
-A study of 118 healthy adults with burnout syndrome found that taking a rhodiola root supplement may help reduce burnout and stress.
+A study of 118 healthy adults with burnout syndrome found that taking a Rhodiola root supplement may reduce burnout and stress.

 Kava

-Kava, also sometimes called kava-kava, is a well-known natural anxiety remedy that can be purchased in pill form through many online emporiums or at certain health food stores.
+Kava, sometimes called kava-kava, is a natural anxiety remedy that can be purchased in capsule form through many online emporiums or at certain health food stores.
 The kava root is known to improve cognitive abilities, relax the muscles, and relieve anxiety.
-It can react negatively with alcohol, so avoid mixing the two in any way.
+However, kava can react negatively with alcohol, so avoid mixing the two in any way.

 Valerian root

-One last home remedy for anxiety attacks is valerian root, which is commonly used as a sleep aid, though it might also lessen anxiety and feelings of stress, according to a recent study in the Journal of Evidence-Based Integral Medicine.
+Another home remedy for anxiety attacks is valerian root, which is commonly used as a sleep aid, though it might also lessen anxiety and feelings of stress, according to a recent study in the Journal of Evidence-Based Integral Medicine.
 The use of this root goes back centuries to the time of the Greeks and Romans.
-It has an odor that some people don't like, but you can avoid this by consuming it in pill form.
-A health care provider with experience treating sleep disorders and insomnia may be able to provide guidance on combining valerian root with other medications.
+It has an odor that some people don't like, but you can avoid this by consuming it in capsule form.
+A healthcare provider with experience treating sleep disorders and insomnia may be able to provide guidance on combining valerian root with other medications.

 Vitamin D